 Recruitment

 BAMSE is a Swedish birth cohort study.
 A total number of 4,089 newborn infants were recruited between 1994 and 1996 in the Stockholm area19.
 The first questionnaire data, dealing with parental allergic diseases, socio-economic status and residential characteristics, was obtained when the children were about 2 months.
 Similar questionnaires, with a focus on the children’s symptoms related to asthma and allergic diseases including eczema, were answered by the parents when the children were approximately 1, 2, 4, 8 and 12 years old.
 At 8 years of age, all children were invited to clinical testing, and blood samples were obtained from 2,480 children (~60%).
 DNA was extracted from 2,033 samples after exclusion of samples with too little blood, lack of questionnaire data, or if parental consent to genetic analysis of the sample was not obtained.
+The imputation-related computational support was enabled by resources under “SNIC project sens2017589” provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at UPPMAX

 Acknowledgements and Funding